SharePoint/sp-dev-docs/docs/design/layout-patterns.md

 localization_priority: Priority
 ---

-# SharPoint web part layouts
+# SharePoint web part layouts

 SharePoint uses a number of different layout types for web parts.
 The most common are grid, list, filmstrip, carousel, and compact.
 Each one of these five layouts serves a different purpose, depending on the layout, breakpoints, and content density of a page.